FriendlyKirby/DailyPulse/README.md

 by keeping track of how many continuous days you've worked on your goals and logging your minutes/ hours to visualize the time you've committed.
 Key Features:
-- Create different tasks
+- Create different activities
-- Group, organize, and sort tasks by tags
-- Timer to record how long you've spent on a task
+- Timer to record how long each session for an activity lasts
-- Daily streak tracker for each task
+- Daily streak tracker for each activity
-- An overall time spent tracker for each task
+- Overall time spent tracker for each activity
-- Visual bar graph to see daily time commitment for each task
+- Visual bar graph to see daily time commitment for each activity

 ## Who will use it?
 DailyPulse is designed for indivuals that are aiming to improve their productivity